Fellows of Jonathan Edwards

 Bio:

-Jonny Dach, JE ’08 JD 13, is Governor Ned Lamont’s policy director and deputy chief of staff.
+Jonny Dach, JE ’08 JD 13, is Governor Ned Lamont’s policy director and chief of staff.
 Prior to joining the Lamont campaign and administration, he clerked for Judge Rowan Wilson of the New York Court of Appeals, worked to advance women’s legal rights for the U.S. Department of State, and served as the Obama-Biden administration’s equivalent of a concert roadie, traveling to cities across the country and around the world to staff events for the President and Vice President.
 He’s happy to have returned to America’s greatest small city—New Haven!—and looks forward to speaking with students considering careers in law, politics, or public service.

 Justin DeLand